 Q. How can I avoid you denying my transportation assistance request?

 (1) Give us as much notice as possible to allow us to get necessary documentation for your trip if needed

-(2) If we've requested information from your doctor, follow up with the doctor in a day or two to make sure that the office has received and returned the request.
+(2) If we've requested information from your doctor, follow up with the doctor in a day or two, to make sure that the office has received and returned the request.
 The letters must be received 2 business days before your trip.
-Remember- processing the letters will take up to 2 business days.
+Remember - processing the letters may take up to 2 business days.

-(3) Make sure that we have valid driver's license, vehicle registration, and insurance on file when you schedule reimbursement or fuel for an appointment.
+(3) Make sure that we have valid WA Driver’s License, vehicle registration, and insurance on file when you schedule reimbursement or fuel for an appointment.

 (5) Remember that even reimbursement requests have to be authorized before your appointment.

 Q: Can I get transportation assistance to anywhere I have an appointment?

 A: NO. Transportation assistance is limited to Medicaid billable appointments provided by the health care provider located within or closest to your local community who is capable of providing the medically necessary care.

 Q: Why do I have to ride with others?

 A: Medicaid requires the use of the most cost effective mode of transportation.
 This will usually mean that rides, whenever possible, will be shared with others.
 This also means that you may be picked up earlier then necessary for your appointment in order to accommodate the shared ride.
 This can be avoided by using your own vehicle (see Q: Can I get assistance using my own car to get to my appointments?).